happycube/cxadc-linux3/README.md

 Y = Parameter setting i.e `vmux`, `level` etc

-sudo echo X >/sys/class/cxadc/cxadc0/device/parameters/Y
+echo X >/sys/class/cxadc/cxadc0/device/parameters/Y

-Example: `sudo echo 1 >/sys/class/cxadc/cxadc0/device/parameters/vmux`
+Example: `echo 1 >/sys/class/cxadc/cxadc0/device/parameters/vmux`

-NOTE: Also see the utils folders for scripts to manipulate these values; sudo will be required unless you add your local user to the `root` group as mentioned above.
+NOTE: Also see the utils folders for scripts to manipulate these values; sudo will be required unless you add your local user to the `video` group as mentioned above.

 ### `Multi Card Usage`